Ararat, Victoria: Geography

 Ararat is nestled between several mountain ranges, including the Grampians National Park, Mount Langi Ghiran, Mount Cole, Mount Buangor, Ararat Hills Regional Park and the Pyrenees Ranges.
 Cemetery Creek, the valley's main catchment runs through the north of the town while Green Hill lake is on the city's eastern fringe.

 Climate

+Ararat has a temperate Mediterranean climate (Köppen Csb), with warm summers that are frequently interrupted by cold fronts; and cool, usually rainy, winters.

 Demographics

+As of the 2021 census, Ararat City has a population of 7,015 with 1831 families total.
+The Ararat Local Government Area has a population of 11,880 with 2,973 families total.

 88% of people in Ararat were born in Australia.

 62% of people in Ararat identify as Christian.
 Anglican and Catholic faiths are evenly represented with 18% of people identifying with each.

 Governance

 The city is the location of the municipal offices and seat of government for the Rural City of Ararat local government area.
 Ararat is represented by the federal Division of Wannon.

 For law enforcement, Ararat has a single police station as well as a magistrates court and a children's court all located on Barkly Street.

 Education

 Ararat has four primary schools - Ararat Primary (colloquially known as "Ararat 800" by locals); Ararat West Primary; Ararat North Primary and St Mary's Catholic Primary School.
 In addition there are several kindergartens in the city.
 There are two main secondary colleges, Ararat College and Marian College, the latter of which is a Catholic secondary school.
 Ararat has regional campuses of the Federation University Australia (formerly the University of Ballarat) and Melbourne Polytechnic (formerly the Northern Melbourne Institute of TAFE).